Biden and Putin warn of breaking ties if they don't resolve tension in Ukraine | World

 US President Joe Biden and Russian President Vladimir Putin warned each other this Thursday (30) that tensions over Ukraine have escalated. can lead to disruption in relations between the two countries, said Russian and American officials.

-Despite that, the two leaders appeared ready to find a diplomatic solution during their second conversation this month.
+Despite that, the two leaders appeared ready to find a diplomatic solution during a second phone conversation this month.

-During the conversation, the second in less than a month, the US president said he is “deeply concerned” about the presence of Russian military personnel on the Ukrainian and who will “respond firmly” to any invasion of the eastern European country, according to a senior White House official.
+The US president said he is “deeply concerned” about the presence of Russian military personnel on the Ukrainian border and who will “respond firmly” to any invasion of the eastern European country, according to a senior White House official.

 Putin told Biden that any sanctions could sever ties between Russia and the US and would be a big mistake, informed the Kremlin.